dongsu/docker_tomcat/README.rst

 * Instead of using nova command line, you can use Cloud Servers API.
 * Completely automate the launch of new docker instances based on load, and other performance merics.
 Also, build a scheduling mechanism to identify the right cloud server to run it on.
 * Automate the launch of new cloud servers based on number of docker instances running on already existing ones, and other performance metrics.
-* Be aware of RackConnect automation:
+* Make sure to read RackConnect automation:
-   a) Its interacttion with how cloud servers are launched.
+   a) Its interaction with how cloud servers are launched.
 Review: http://www.rackspace.com/knowledge_center/article/the-rackconnect-api.
-   b) Als, see, accessing RackConnected public cloud servers: http://www.rackspace.com/knowledge_center/article/accessing-rackconnected-cloud-servers
+   b) Also, see, accessing RackConnected public cloud servers: http://www.rackspace.com/knowledge_center/article/accessing-rackconnected-cloud-servers

 References